DualJustice/LiteChaCha/README.md

      * Every time a new session is set up, a *new* shared private session key, ID (for each user), or both *must* be used.
 It is recommended that a new shared private session key be used for each session.

-5. In order to fulfill the requirements in step 4 above, and thus to use litechacha safely, it is recommended that users have a way to store and compare keys between sessions.
+5. In order to fulfill the requirements in step 4 above, and thus to use LiteChaCha safely, it is recommended that users have a way to store and compare keys between sessions.

 6. `pki.initialize()`: